GhorbaniF/4CSeqEnhancerDetection/README.md

 # 4CSeq Enhancer Detection

+Discription of pipeline should be added here

 ![4CSeq Enhancer Detection](./imgs/tbp.png)

-Discriotion of pipeline should be added here

 This project has been built on top of the following packages, projects, and repositories: